nchaigne/dhcperfcli/README.md

 ## Template

-Template mode (option `-T`) is another way of providing the input necessary to build the DHCP packets.
-This is especially useful for (but not exclusive to) performance tests, where a lot of input is necessary.

-In template mode, you specify two special input items, from which packets are dynamically generated on the fly.
-In this order:
-1. *Invariant attributes*, whose value is fixed and common to all generated packets.
-2. *Variable attributes*, whose value change each time a packet is generated.

-If only one input item is provided, it is assumed to be the variable attributes (in this case, there will be no invariant).

-Control attributes (such as `Packet-Src-IP-Address`) are **always invariant**, even if provided through the variable attributes.

-The default behavior is to *increment* the value of variable attributes for each new packet.
-Option `-R` allows to *randomize* values instead.
+Template mode is enabled through option `-T`.

+If not in template mode, each input item is used to build and send exactly one request.
+The program can only start as many sessions as there are input items.

+Conversely, in template mode, each input item can be used to build any number of requests.
+After reaching the last input item, the program loops back to the first one.
+Template mode is essential to running performance tests.

+A single input item may actually be all you need.
+Variability between requests can be achieved through xlat expansion (see related section).

 In template mode you should provide a limit to the number of DHCP sessions to start (option `-N`) - unless you would like the program to go on forever.
 Alternatively, you can opt to limit the program duration (option `-L`).

 Example:

 >__`
-echo "DHCP-Client-Hardware-Address=50:41:4e:44:41:00"  |  dhcperfcli  -T -N 10 -g 10.11.12.1  10.11.12.42  discover
+echo "DHCP-Client-Hardware-Address=%{ethaddr.range:50:41:4e:44:41:00-50:41:4e:44:41:09}"  |  dhcperfcli  -T -N 10 -g 10.11.12.1  10.11.12.42  discover
 `__

 This will generate and send (simulating a gateway with option `-g`) successively 10 DHCP Discover messages, using client MAC addresses `50:41:4e:44:41:00`, `50:41:4e:44:41:01` ... up to `50:41:4e:44:41:09`.

+## Xlat expansion

+TODO

 ## DHCP pre-encoded data